ansys/ansys-templates/doc/source/templates.rst

 - Allows CI platform selection between GitHub and Azure DevOps.
 - All ``requirements_*.txt`` are contained in a ``requirements_/`` directory.
 - Includes a ``tox.ini`` file.
-- Abiity to integrate Docker within the project.
+- Ability to integrate Docker within the project.

 .. admonition:: Link to demo